Fitness Model Ana Cheri Flaunts Killer Figure In ‘Milky Way’ Spandex Set

 In the photo, Cheri is seen standing on a staircase as she leans against its rail.
 She is sporting a two-piece set boasting a “Milky Way” print characterized by dark dots against a white background.
 The set consists of a classically cut sports bra with straps that go over her shoulders and a low-cut neckline that dips into her chest, putting her famous buxom physique front and center.

 The California beauty teamed her top with a pair of matching leggings that rest above her bellybutton, putting her toned upper abs in full evidence.
-The stretchy fabric of the yoga pants hug her lower body tightly, helping accentuate her hourglass figure by contrasting her full derriere and strong thighs with her slender midsection.
-According to the tag she included with her post, the set she is rocking is from her own brand of activewear Cheri Fit.
+The stretchy fabric of the yoga pants hugs her lower body tightly, helping accentuate her hourglass figure by contrasting her full derriere and strong thighs with her slender midsection.
+According to the tag she included with her post, the set she is rocking is from her own brand of activewear, Cheri Fit.

 Cheri is standing with her hand on her hip and one leg slightly lifted in front of the other, in a way that further highlights the curves of her body.